alyssaq/meetup_events/README.md

 # Find Meetup events in your country

-Current sample finds tech events (category 34) in Singapore and filters out certain groups and works listed in the blacklist.
+Current sample finds tech events (category 34) in Singapore and filters out certain groups and words listed in the blacklist.

 ## Usage
 1. Install dependencies `npm install`